-Looking for expert advice on writing a killer title?
-Check out this blog.
+Looking for expert advice on writing a killer title and description?
+Check out this guide about on-page optimization.

 As you write the text for your website, consider where you can use anchor text within your site.
 Anchor what?
 No, it has nothing to do with sailing.
 Anchor text is simply text that visitors can click on to be taken directly to another web page, either on your site or anywhere on the Internet.

 Effective anchor text should be used to help users navigate your website and find what they are looking for.
 It should also include keywords and phrases related to what you do.
 If you own a shoe store, for example, the words, “Check out our selection of children’s shoes,” on your homepage can link via anchor text to your online store that is stocked full of – you guessed it – children’s shoes.